 Season Summary: 1990

-The season commenced positively with a four-goal win at Port Melbourne in the opening round, followed by an 11-goal win at home against Springvale.
-Another big win at Box Hill in round 4 by 10 goals, was interspersed with losses to Coburg and Preston and Prahran, before a run of seven consecutive wins from rounds 8-14, including an 86-point victory at Frankston, a 105-point win at home against Oakleigh (Chris Burton 7 goals), and a 170-point win over Camberwell at Pt Gellibrand (Rickman 10 goals).
+The season commenced positively with a four-goal win at Port Melbourne in the opening round (Bruce Mourney 5 goals), followed by an 11-goal win at home against Springvale.
+Another big win at Box Hill in round 4 by 55 points (Jack Aziz 6 goals), was interspersed with losses to Coburg, Preston (by 3 points) and Prahran, before a run of seven consecutive wins from rounds 8-14, including an 86-point victory at Frankston (Chris Burton 5 goals), a 105-point win at home against Oakleigh (Burton 7 goals), and a 170-point win over Camberwell at Pt Gellibrand (Rickman 10 goals).
 In Round 16 the Seagulls won at Coburg 22.19 to 12.12 (Wayne Muschialli 6 goals) to wrest top spot from the Lions.
 At that stage the 'Town headed Springvale and Coburg on percentage only, with Preston in fourth place half a game behind.
 Losses in three of the last four games of the home-and-away round to Springvale, Box Hill and Preston meant Williamstown dropped to fourth place with the Bullants heading the ladder, half a game clear of Springvale and Coburg, with Werribee making up the final five teams.
 The Seagulls, which won 12 of the 18 games, still had by far the best percentage (138.4) of any of the clubs.